-This is a broken police department that not only killed an innocent young guy with a thing for masks, but it took no action against the officers responsible for his dubious arrest and unforgivable homicide.
+This is a broken police department that not only killed an innocent young man with a thing for masks, but it took no action against the officers responsible for his dubious arrest and unforgivable homicide.
 And then?
 Then three cops made fun of how Elijah McCLain was killed by Aurora cops and firefighters.

 Who does that?

-Those would be the same type of cops who force young Black children out of a car and face down onto hot asphalt because they’re riding in a suspected stolen car with their auntie on a girls outing to a nail salon.
+Those would be the same type of cops who force young Black children out of a car and face down onto scorching asphalt because they’re riding in a suspected stolen car with their auntie on a girls outing to a nail salon.

 That was Sunday.

 When it becomes public that, oops, it was a mixup to begin with and a giant mistake on the part of police, the department says, “sorry.”
-Officials said that Aurora cops just followed their protocol for handling stolen car cases.
+Officials said that Aurora cops just followed their protocol for handling potentially stolen car cases.

 What protocol does any decent and competent police department have that calls for forcing a screaming 6-year-old girl onto her face in a hot parking lot?
+This one.

 As it turned out, the license plate on Brittney Gilliam’s car supposedly has the same numbers on a motorcycle license plate in Montana, which had been reported stolen.